Iveta26/tech241-aws/introToAws.md

 #### User Data

 We paste our working and tested script into User Image so that VM runs it automatically.
-This is done in Advanced details -> User data
+This is done while creating a VM in Advanced details -> User data

 ![user data](userData.jpg)

 ### Creating AMI

 AMI - amazon machine image.
-Stores reference to the snapshot of the VM disk.
+Stores reference to the snapshot of the VM disk (maiking a copy of a VM).

-1. Have a VM we went to create AMI from
+1. Have a VM we want to create AMI from
 2. Create AMI by Actions -> Image and templates -> Create image

 ![user data](creatingAMI.jpg)